Fr4nzz/rename_photos_AI/README.md

 The app streamlines the process of identifying and renaming butterfly wing photos:

-1. It focuses on the part of each image containing the handwritten CAM ID label
+1. The program crops the top left portion of each image where the CAM ID is written
-2. Multiple images are processed together for efficiency
+2. These cropped images are merged into a grid and sent to Gemini AI
-3. Gemini AI reads the handwritten IDs and detects special cases (crossed-out IDs, etc.)
+3. The AI identifies CAM IDs, notes any crossed-out IDs, and flags images to skip
-4. You can review all results before applying changes
+4. Results can be reviewed and corrected in the Check Output tab
-5. Files are renamed following a consistent pattern for easier organization
+5. Final filenames follow the pattern: CAMID + suffix (d/v for dorsal/ventral)

 ## Notes

 - Currently optimized for butterfly wing photo collections with specific layout and labeling
-- Designed to work with both JPG and CR2 files stored in the same folder
+- Expects JPG and CR2 files to be in the same folder
-- Includes API keys with usage limits
+- Default API keys included may have usage limitations
-- Saves progress automatically, so you can pause and continue later
+- Partial processing results are saved, allowing you to continue later
 - Future versions may include more customization options for different workflows